triyys/triyys/README.md

 - 👋 Hi, I’m @triyys
-- 👀 I’m interested in C#
+- 👀 I’m interested in C#, Javascript
-- 🌱 I’m currently learning .NET Core
+- 🌱 I’m currently learning .NET Core, React, Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...